 While the stateless container nodes in Vespa are written in Java, the content nodes that store and compute over data are implemented in C++ to be able to efficiently manage any amount of memory and make use of hardware specific optimizations.
 Queries are executed in parallel over content nodes, but parallelization does not stop there.
 Vespa will also parallelize a query over a configurable number of cores on each node to bring down latency further.

-In addition to queries, write performance is also very important in most applications.
-Vespa can deliver a write throughput of a few tens of thousands of operations per second per content node in most cases, and this write load can be sustained indefinitely, and does not impact query execution, apart from spending a fixed fraction of the nodes resources.
+In addition to queries, write performance is also important in most applications.
+Vespa can deliver a write-throughput of tens of thousands of operations per second per content node in most cases, and this write-load can be sustained indefinitely, and does not impact query execution, apart from spending a fixed fraction of the nodes resources.
 All writes are applied in real time.
 Vespa achieves this by distributing writes to nodes using a distributed, async messagebus, and applying them using lock-free in-memory data structures only, in addition to a persisted transaction log for replay.
 Disk structures are maintained in background with the goal of spreading the load of maintenance evenly over time to maintain stable resource usage.
 In addition to adding, changing and removing entire documents, Vespa supports updating just selected fields, which can be extremely cheap when these fields hold structured values.